caitlin0806/responses/July7.md

 1) Williamsburg is a great city.
+It is a beautiful day.